stablekernel/aqueduct/source/docs/auth/auth_scopes.md

 }
 ```

 The `user` passed to `allowedScopesForAuthenticatable` is the user being authenticated.
 It will have previously been fetched by the `AuthServer`.
-The `AuthServer` fetches this object by invoking `AuthStorage.fetchAuthenticatableByUsername()`.
-The default implementation of this method for `ManagedAuthStorage<T>` only fetches the `id`, `username`, `salt` and `hashedPassword` of the user.
+The `AuthServer` fetches this object by invoking `AuthDelegate.fetchAuthenticatableByUsername()`.
+The default implementation of this method for `ManagedAuthDelegate<T>` only fetches the `id`, `username`, `salt` and `hashedPassword` of the user.
 This is for two reasons:

 - These properties are needed to verify and grant an access token.
 - The `AuthServer` can only guarantee that the `User` implements `Authenticatable`, and those are the only properties it has.